jamescoll/ijustspent/README.md

 As a user I can send any transaction from any device to Budgetmaster and see the effect of that transaction and how it contributes to my plan.
 I can set targets, view savings timelines and other associated goals.
 As a data user, I can view metadata about how communities of people are spending their money in various data slices.

+## Version 3.0.0 Target
+As a user I can make a budget and use the application to assist me in making day-to-day financial decisions.
+I can also easily understand what I am spending my money on and how that assists or diverges from my goals.
+I can do this easily and without having any deep technical understanding.

 ## TODOS for version 1.0.0 Target
 Learn about Google, Facebook auth
 Learn about Spring Security auth combined with js frontend